AIG-ist-tugraz/WipeOutR/README.md

 ### WipeOutR_T evaluation

-To the **WipeOutR_T** algorithm, we analyzed different degrees of additionally induced redundancy with regard to the impact on (1) run-time of WipeOutR_R and (2) test case execution.
-In particular, the evaluation results are shown as the following:
+To the **WipeOutR_T** algorithm, we analyzed different degrees of additionally induced redundancy with regard to the impact on (1) run-time of WipeOutR_R and (2) test case execution run-time.
+In particular, the evaluation results are shown in the paper as the following:

 *Table 5: Avg. runtime (sec) of **WipeOutR_T** in test set (T) evaluated on an Intel Core i7 (6 cores) 2.60GHz (16GB of RAM).*